-To motivate our causal interpretation of the treatment effects shown in section IV.B, we perform multiple robustness tests to validate our identifying assumption.
-All results from the robustness tests are shown in the Online Appendix, but omitted here for brevity.
+To motivate our causal interpretation of the treatment effects shown in Section IV.B, we perform multiple robustness tests to validate our identifying assumption.
+All results from the robustness tests are shown in Supplementary Material, but omitted here for brevity.
 Instead, we summarize the robustness exercises without showing the full set of results.
 Our results remain largely unchanged across the different robustness tests.